 Art 8 lit c UNHCR Statute makes the UNHCR competent to assist in "assimilation within new national communities".
 Principally, the UNHCR is tasked with "providing international protection to refugees and working with States to seek permanent solutions to their plight on a non-political and humanitarian basis".
 The requirement of cooperation between governments and the UNHCR explicitly and implicitly derives from Art 8 UNHCR Statute.
-UNHCR's authority to directly conclude treaties with states (Art 8 lit b UNHCR Statute) constitutes a remarkable tool to foster its cooperation with states as well as among states, particularly in the resettlement context.
+UNHCR's authority to directly conclude treaties with states (Art 8 lit b UNHCR Statute as a mong states, particularly in the resettlement context.
 For example, the UNHCR played a crucial role in achieving agreements between ASEAN countries and receiving countries to stimulate the resettlement of Vietnamese refugees (see 2.3.6).